OSInside/kiwi/doc/source/commands/system_build.rst

   Add a new repository to the existing repository setup in the XML description.
 This option can be specified multiple times

+--allow-existing-root

+  Allow to use an existing root directory from an earlier build attempt.
+Use with caution this could cause an inconsistent root tree if the existing contents does not fit to the former image type setup

 --clear-cache